Why build bespoke in place of WordPress, Shopify or Magento?

 Server Response Times

-You might have the most attractive eCommerce website in the world, but if it is slow to load, you will lose sales.
+You might have the most attractive eCommerce website in the world, but you will lose sales if it is slow to load.
 Users these days relate site speed to efficiency, trust, and confidence.

 Server Response Time is the time that the server takes to pull all the data together in order to build a webpage.
-Off-the-shelf platforms (Magento or WooCommerce) can have longer response times due to very different reasons.
+Off-the-shelf platforms (Magento or WooCommerce) can have longer response times for different reasons.

-Magento’s core CMS contains nearly double the lines of code when compared to WooCommerce and it’s 400 database tables are tuned to provide flexibility instead of speed.
+Magento’s core CMS contains nearly double the lines of code compared to WooCommerce, and its 400 database tables are tuned to provide flexibility instead of speed.

-WooCommerce stores all of its core data in one huge database table (including all past edits).
-As the database gets bigger or more complex (languages, filters, tags) server response gets slower.
+WooCommerce stores its core data in one huge database table (including all past edits).
+As the database gets bigger or more complex (languages, filters, tags), the server response gets slower.

-Whilst it is possible to use caching or more powerful servers to work around these problems, these solutions require frequent updates and security patches, increasing running costs for the site owner.
+While caching or more powerful servers can work around these problems, these solutions require frequent updates and security patches, increasing running costs for the site owner.

 By comparison, our bespoke builds only contain the code and data tables required to achieve the business objective.
 The results are blisteringly fast page load times, regardless of database size and server load.